dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 There is no question that software modularity is advantageous, since it removes the Consensus protocol from the critical path of communication.
 That said, most solutions do not rely on a DAG-based transport in a pure black-box manner.
-As discussed above, randomized Consensus protocols, e.g.,  DAG-rider and Tusk, inject into the DAG coin-tosses from the Consensus protocol.
+As discussed above, randomized Consensus protocols, e.g.,  DAG-rider and Tusk, inject into the DAG randomized coin-tosses from the Consensus protocol.
 Protocols for the partial synchrony model, e.g., Bullshark, delay message transmissions by the transport according to Consensus protocol round timers, in order to ensure progress during periods of synchrony.